shaloo/docs.arcana/docs/migration/main_auth_v1.0.3_migration.md

   root_rel_path: ..
 ---

-# Arcana Auth v1.0.2 -> v1.0.3 Migration
+# Arcana Auth SDK v1.0.2 -> v1.0.3 Migration

-This guide is meant for developers who have already integrated apps with an older version of the {{config.extra.arcana.product_name}}  product release and run them using {{config.extra.arcana.company_name}} Testnet.
+This guide is meant for developers who have already integrated apps with an older version of the {{config.extra.arcana.sdk_name}} and run them using {{config.extra.arcana.company_name}} Testnet.

 If you are new to Arcana Network, please visit [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md) to get started.

-When you migrate from using the {{config.extra.arcana.product_name}}  v1.0.2 to the latest v1.0.3 release, there is no breaking change.
+When you migrate from using the {{config.extra.arcana.sdk_name}} v1.0.2 to the latest v1.0.3 release, there is no breaking change.

 ## What has Changed?